 Currently, the European Union Regulation 2016/679, of April 27, General Data Protection and Organic Law 3/2018, of December 5, Protection of Personal Data and Guarantee of Digital Rights, which has adapted the European Regulation to our internal law, it is the main legislation that must be complied with by the URJC and all the people who make up its organization and who, in the development of their activity, process personal data.

 This regulation establishes that personal data must be treated in a transparent and loyal manner, only for specific purposes and for a certain time, and legitimized by a specific legal cause.

-As a Public University, the URJC carries out a large part of the processing of personal data within the framework of the public interest mission that higher education implies [article 6.1.e) of the RGPD] as established by Organic Law 6/2001, on Universities, by virtue of the legal obligations established by this and other laws [article 6.1. c) RGPD], as well as obtaining the consent of those affected for other purposes, as regulated by the aforementioned regulations [article 6.1.a) RGPD].
+As a Public University, the URJC carries out a large part of the processing of personal data within the framework of the mission of public interest that higher education implies [article 6.1.e) of the RGPD] as established by Organic Law 2/2023, of the University System , by virtue of the legal obligations that this and other laws establish [article 6.1. c) GDPR], as well as obtaining the consent of those affected for other purposes, as regulated by the aforementioned regulations [article 6.1.a) GDPR].

 Likewise, in order to protect the personal data of the interested parties, the URJC has an Information Security Policy, which defines the different levels of data protection and specifies the technical and organizational measures that must be used. be implemented to guarantee its preservation, integrity and security.

 You can also make any query or suggestion by contacting the URJC data protection officer at